by Merritt Clifton

 Wills was the longtime personal protege of John A. Hoyt, HSUS president 1970-1996, and now president emeritus.
 Hired in 1972 to head the New Hampshire Humane Society, in Nashua, at Hoyt’s recommendation, Wills reportedly left in 1978 just before the board discovered funds were missing.
 Hoyt then recommended Wills to the Michigan Humane Society, where he was executive director, 1979-1989.
 Wills resigned from MHS when the board began inquiring into the disappearance of $1.6 million.
 A bookkeeper, Denise Hopkins, was eventually convicted of embezzling $56,000 of the missing sum.
 Wills next founded the National Society for Animal Protection, only to dissolve it when he joined HSUS.

 Wills’ downfall began in June 1995 when Sandra LeBost of Royal Oak, Michigan, won a $42,500 judgement against him for non-repayment of loans he solicited in connection with starting NSAP.
 She has not yet been able to collect.
 In August 1995, three HSUS employees sued Wills for alleged sexual harrassment and embezzling.
-Suspended by HSUS soon afterward, Wills was fired in November 1995, after Animal People published three major exposes in as many editions, detailing his checkered history.
+Suspended by HSUS soon afterward, Wills was fired in November 1995.
 Wills countersued the employees who sued him.
 Both suits were settled out of court in mid-1998, but HSUS then filed the case against Wills which is to be settled by the June 16 plea bargain.

 Coincidentally, June 16 also brought the fraud conviction in Detroit of one of Wills close associates during his Michigan years, former pro hockey player and financier Dean Turner, 40.
 Turner, whose mother served on both the MHS and NSAP boards of directors, allegedly defrauded investors––including his mother––of as much as $14 million.